Do you work with the Chinese?

 On closer inspection, much of this success comes down to Chinese culture.

-Then you really need to get to grasp with the importance of face – mianzi – in Chinese culture.
+Then you really need to get to grasp the importance of face – mianzi – in Chinese culture.

 Doing business in China?
 Then you'll be attending lots of meetings!